-The section provides statistics related to network traffic processed by your Sophos Firewall in the last 24 hours.
+This section provides statistics on network traffic processed by Sophos Firewall in the last 24 hours.
 It helps you see who uses most bandwidth, which websites and applications are most used, and where there are unusual traffic patterns.

 The following statistics are available:

-- Web activity: The graph shows how much data users transferred over the last 24 hours, which helps in understanding the web surfing trend.
-It also shows the maximum and average amount of data transferred, in bytes, over the last 24 hours, which helps you spot unusual traffic patterns, if any.
+- Web activity: The graph shows how much data users transferred over the last 24 hours, which helps understand the web surfing trend.
+It also shows the maximum and average amount of data transferred, in bytes, over the last 24 hours, which helps you spot unusual traffic patterns.

-- Cloud applications: This graph shows the number of cloud applications that users are connecting to and the traffic in bytes that is being sent to and from these applications by your network.
+- Cloud applications: This graph shows the number of cloud applications users connect to.
+It also shows traffic, in bytes, that is sent to and from these applications by your network.

-- Blocked app categories: The graph shows the top five denied application categories along with the number of hits per category.
-This helps the administrator find out the applications with the most failed access attempts.
+- Blocked app categories: The graph shows the top five denied application categories and the number of hits per category.
+This helps you find out the applications with the most failed access attempts.
 Clicking the bar of a specific application category in the graph redirects you to the filtered application report of that category.

 User and device insights

-The User & device insight panel shows details of user and device activity on your network and helps you identify devices at risk.
+The User & device insights panel shows details of user and device activity on your network and helps you identify devices at risk.

-- Security Heartbeat: Shows the total number of connected endpoints with Security Heartbeat enabled and the number of these that are at risk, have a missing Heartbeat or that have produced a warning.
-Clicking the relevant box will show more details about the endpoints to enable you to quickly find the affected devices.
+- Security Heartbeat: Shows the total number of connected endpoints with Security Heartbeat turned on and the number of these that are at risk, have a missing Heartbeat, or have produced a warning.
+Clicking the relevant box shows more details about the endpoints to enable you to quickly find the affected devices.